“Who the hell owns that dog?” – Fred Madison (Bill Pullman), Lost Highway (1997)

 Similar scenes can be found in Twin Peaks (ABC, 1990-1991), where Bobby (Dana Ashbrook) and Mike (Gary Hershberger) bark at James Hurley (James Hurley) in the jail cell, and in Twin Peaks: The Return (Showtime, 2017) where we have some more surreal instances of people barking and sounding like wild animals both in the woods and in the prison cell.

 In relation to the jail scene from the beginning of the original series, Gary Hershberger has once told me that it came “out of the blue.”
-It was not scripted, nor was it explained by David Lynch, and Hershberger and Ashbrook did not know what the intention of the barking was, but they naturally thought that the sounds were ment to illustrate the animalistic, bully-like behavior from the two football players.
-As Hershberger puts it,
+It was not scripted, nor was it explained by David Lynch, and Hershberger and Ashbrook did not know what the intention of the barking was, but they naturally thought that the sounds were meant to illustrate the animalistic, bully-like behavior from the two football players.
+As Hershberger puts it:

 David said, “Gary, have you ever been to the zoo?”
 “Yeah,” I said.
 “Well, do you know that there are monkeys that bark at each other in a very angry way?
 I want you to do that.”
 I just said “Okay,” but I didn’t know what he was getting at until I saw the final scene which is both funny and slightly scary at the same time.
 Often in Twin Peaks, we have these competing moods and themes, and we don’t exactly know how to process or deal with it.
 (Halskov 2015a)